-IN-CLASS ACTITIVES: Each week there will be a variety of in-class activities, that you will earn points for.
+IN-CLASS/HOMEWORK ACTITIVES: Each week there will be a variety of in-class activities and/or homework, that you will earn points for.
 You must be present in class to complete these assignments.
 Make up activities are not offered for unexcused absences.